liquinlab/elm-smile/docs/labconfig.md

 ![Overview of services](/images/service-overview.png)

-Basically, you push code to Github.
-Each time this happens your code is [deployed](/deploying) to your web (i.e., http) server.
+You push code to Github.
+Each time this happens, your code is [deployed](/deploying) to your web (i.e., http) server.
 In addition, a message is posted to slack to let you know if any errors occured while setting things up.
 Participants access your task via their web-browser which is able to write to the Google Firebase database.

 The following sections walk you through configuring each of these services.
-Remember that although this takes a few steps, it is a one-time set up and multiple projects, across multiple members of a lab can use the same infrastructure, mostly unaware of the details of this underlying configuration.
+Remember that although this takes a few steps, it is a one-time set up.
+Afterwards, multiple members of a lab can deploy multiple projects with the same infrastructure without worrying about the details of this underlying configuration.

 ## Setup Github

-The following steps walk you through setting up Github for use with Smile and introduce some basic concepts.
+The following steps walk you through setting up Github to use with Smile and introduce some basic concepts.

 ### Create accounts